unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 ## Pre-requisites

 1. Rename USB Controller
-	* Refer to the table below.
+	* According to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need), some USB controllers needs to be renamed.
+Refer to the table below.
 2. Identify HUB device path in ACPI.
 	* RHUB for XHC/SHCI
 		* Such as `\_SB.PCI0.XHC.RHUB`
 	* HUBN for EHC/EH01/EH02
 		* Such as `\_SB.PCI0.EH01.HUBN`
+ * If you applied the rename, make sure the path in ACPI is the same as the renamed one instead - as OpenCore does renaming first before adding the custom SSDT.
+	* For instance, if you renamed from `XHCI` to `SHCI`, then the device path will be something like <code>\\\_SB.PCI0.**SHCI**.RHUB</code>.
 2. Must already have identified which ports are active, and their type.

-#### For SHCI, and EH01/EH02:
-* If you needed the rename, make sure the HUB device path in ACPI is the same as the renamed one instead of the original name - because OpenCore does renaming first before adding the custom SSDT.
-	* For instance, if you renamed from `XHCI` to `SHCI`, then the device path will be something like <code>\\\_SB.PCI0.**SHCI**.RHUB</code>.

-According to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need), some USB controllers needs to be renamed.
-Rename them first if you have the following:
+* **XHC1 to SHCI**: Needed for Skylake and older SMBIOS

 | Key | Type | Value |
 | :--- | :--- | :--- |